The Driller Killer is a 1979 horror movie directed by and starring Abel Ferrara, and is considered by many to be Ferrara's debut film.note

 - This Is a Drill: We really prefer the Tengen Toppa Gurren Lagann version.

-- Video Nasty: Why do you think it was popular with the youth?
+- Video Nasties: Why do you think it was popular with the youth?